PGZON/Game/README.md

 # Game
-The game is Tic Toe game was create using c
+The game is Tic Tac Toe game and Gussing Game was create using c